 Take the concept of an everything bagel; sesame seeds, poppy seeds, dehydrated onion and garlic, and use those flavors to make a crust on a deliciously buttery and tender tuna steak.
 Welcome to delicious town.

-Confession: This isn’t really my idea.
-I worked at a restaurant in Greenwich Village for many many years that served a version of this an entree: everything crusted tuna with cream cheese and chive mashed potatoes, and it was soooooo good!
+Confession: This isn't really my idea.
+I worked at a restaurant in Greenwich Village for many many years that served a version of this entree: everything crusted tuna with cream cheese and chive mashed potatoes, and it was soooooo good!
 I totally stole the idea and have been making it at home for years.

 When Trader Joe’s started selling their “Everything but the Bagel Sesame Seasoning Blend” I thought… well I guess I’ll be eating a lot more of that tuna that I love!